Ir para o conteúdo principal

 4. Efficiency

-It’s pretty common for customer support agents to get swamped with open tickets.
-However, when an agent is efficient, they can get through more tasks quicker, which benefits the employee and their employer.
+It’s common for customer support agents to get swamped with open tickets.
+However, when agents are efficient, they can complete more tasks quicker, which benefits both the employee and their employer.

 Some major benefits of agent efficiency include:

-- Lower average handle time: Agent knowledge, automation, and proactive support options help agents quickly handle customer service interactions.
+• Lower average handle time (AHT): Agent knowledge, automation, and proactive support options help agents quickly handle customer service interactions.

 Many organizations take advantage of automated software and AI to boost productivity.
 Customer service team leads are now expected to incorporate AI into team operations to increase team efficiency, encourage technology use, and systematize feedback.